You are currently viewing Shake it off, how to cope when you get mixed signals

 Lesson learned?
 Shake it off

-crowd of people on street opposing politics
+crowd of people on street opposing politics shake it off

 Photo by LT Chan on Pexels.com

-I read this morning that Paul faced the same fickleness of humanity in Lystra.
+I read this morning that Paul faced this same fickleness of humanity in Lystra.
 In Acts 14, the people initially loved his message and miracles (see verses 8–18).
 The people wanted to worship him as a god.
 But, in the next verses (see verses 19–20), the same people stoned him and left him thinking he was dead.
 However, he got up and went on to the next city.

 Lesson learned?
 You need to get up and shake it off.
 People are fickle, but God remains the same.
 That’s one of the many reasons I love Him.
 He’s reliable and unshakable.
 He loves me no matter what and won’t send mixed signals.